 Step 3 in Figure 2 shows how TIML receives the new environment configuration and determines if the configuration is one on which the machine learning techniques have been trained.
 If the machine learning techniques have previously been trained off-line using the configuration, TIML uses an ANN to determine the appropriate transport protocol and parameter settings.
-Since we overfitted1 the ANN to the training data, the ANN will produce 100% accurate determinations for these known environment configurations.
+Since we overfitted the ANN to our experimental training data, the ANN produces 100% accurate determinations for these known environment configurations as illustrated in our previous work (Hoffert, 2010-B; Hoffert, 2010-C).

 If machine learning techniques have not previously been trained on an environment configuration, however, TIML uses an SVM to determine the appropriate transport protocol and parameter settings.
 Our prior work (Hoffert, 2010-C) shows how an SVM will provide higher accuracy for determining the appropriate protocol and parameters than an ANN when the input environment configuration was not used during off-line training (i.e., unknown until run-time).
 The overall accuracy of ADAMANT is enhanced by combining the 100% accuracy of an overfitted ANN for environment configurations known a priori with the higher accuracy of an SVM for environment configurations unknown until run-time.
-In particular, we see an increase in accuracy of 8.6% combining both an ANN and an SVM, compared to only using an ANN (i.e., 77.69% average ANN accuracy for environments unknown until run-time compared to 86.29% for the SVM = 8.6% increase).
+In particular, we see an increase in accuracy of 8.6% combining both an ANN and an SVM, compared to only using an ANN (i.e., 77.69% average ANN accuracy for environments unknown until run-time compared to 86.29% for the SVM).

 Both ANNs and SVM provide constant-time complexity for determining protocols and parameters.
 The mechanism used to determine if the environment configuration have been known a priori must therefore also provide constant-time complexity to maintain this time complexity for the entire protocol optimization process.
 TIML utilizes perfect hashing for the environment configurations to determine in constant time whether or not an environment configuration is known a priori (i.e., used for training) or unknown until run-time.
+Since the environment configurations used for training the ANN are known a priori TIML uses this information to construct the perfect hash which can be thought of as a constant-time table lookup.
 TIML provides the environment configurations on which the ANN has been trained as keys to the perfect hashing to map to the corresponding scaled environment configuration data.
 If the key is found via the perfect hash the TIML knows that the environment configuration has been seen before in off-line training and then uses the ANN since it will provide perfect accuracy.
 If the key is not mapped, then TIML will use the SVM since it provides the highest accuracy for environment configurations that are unknown until runtime.